g0v-network/domains/docs/HOWTO.md

 You'll mostly wish to use these common types:
 - `A`: most common and basic (ipv4)
 - `AAAA`: same as `A`, but for ipv6
-- `CNAME`: domain name aliases. often used in custom domains for hosted services like GitHub Pages, Heroku, etc.
+- `CNAME`: domain name aliases. only works on _subdomains_. often used in custom domains for hosted services like GitHub Pages, Heroku, etc.
-- `ALIAS`: basically same as `CNAME`, but works for root domain
+- `ALIAS`: similar to `CNAME`, but works only on _root domain_
 - `MX`: used to setting up email addresses
 - `TXT`: holds arbitrary text data